winz reminiscing about his career: 'I usually have a very good idea of where I stand individually...'

 . . .

-This is the second part of the interview.
-You can find it on Esports Heaven at the following link:
+You can find the interview itself on Esports Heaven at the following link: